 -The Trevi fountain is emptied for coins every evening, and the coins are donated to charity.

 Where to stay in Rome Italy

 We stayed at the Hotel Sole Al Pantheon.
-Our room was spacious with a view of the Pantheon, beautiful decorated and a spacious bathroom, with a small bathtub.
+Our room was spacious with a view of the Pantheon, beautifully decorated, and a spacious bathroom, with a small bathtub.
 The breakfast was served in a backyard in a summer tent, which is set up during winter to protect guests from rain and cold.
 It was very cozy, and you could see the plants through the plastic walls.
 It was a typical Southern-European breakfast with baguettes, ham and cheese, tomatoes and olives, jam, yogurt, pastries, orange juice, and coffee – and it was delicious.
 There were several famous Rome attractions located near the hotel – Piazza Navona and Neptune fountain, Spanish steps, the bridge of Engels and Vatican City.
 Check out availability and prices for Hotel Sole Al Pantheon.
-If you want to stay close to everything you should check this one out.
+If you want to stay close to everything, you should check this one out.